api3dao/old-api3-docs/airnode/2-4-requests.md

     }
 ```

-Among these, `fulfillAddress`, `errorAddress`, `fulfillFunctionId`, `errorFunctionId` can be overriden by parameters defined at request-time.
+Among these, `fulfillAddress`, `errorAddress`, `fulfillFunctionId`, `errorFunctionId` can be overridden by parameters defined at request-time.
-In addition, parameters encoded in `parameters` can be overriden by ones provided with the same name at request-time.
+In addition, parameters encoded in `parameters` can be overridden by ones provided with the same name at request-time.

 ## Request types